-- IEC 61508: Functional safety of electrical/electronic/programmable electronic safety related systems [1].
-1This standard is focused towards manufacturers and suppliers of devices. - IEC 61511: Functional safety Safety instrumented systems for the process industry sector [2].
-This standard is focused towards system designers, integrators and users.
+- IEC 61508, Functional safety of electrical/electronic/programmable electronic safety-related systems -All Parts [1].1 This standard is focused towards manufacturers and suppliers of devices; and - IEC 61511, Functional safety-Safety instrumented systems for the process industry sector All Parts [2].
+This standard is focused towards system designers, integrators, and users.

-Both standards give guidance on how to achieve suitable reliability for these safety instrumented systems (risk graph, layer of protection, etc.).
+Both standards give guidance on how to achieve suitable reliability for these SIS (risk graph, layer of protection, etc.).
 This reliability is called the safety integrity level (SIL) (which is numbered 1 to 4) and such systems are usually considered to be safety critical.

-A high SIL rating means a more demanding safety function requiring more sophistication in the equipment (for example, SIL 4 is usually used in the nuclear industry) and would require duplication/redundancy/diversity in the instrumentation so that no single component could cause the overall system to fail.
+A high SIL rating means a more demanding safety function requiring more sophistication in the equipment (for example, SIL 4 is usually used in the nuclear industry) and requires duplication / redundancy / diversity in the instrumentation so that no single component could cause the overall system to fail.

-Typically air separation plants have only a few safety instrumented systems.
-Most are passive systems (material selection, location, etc.) or physical engineering system (safety valves, etc.).
+Typically, air separation plants have only a few SIS.
+Most are passive systems (material selection, location, etc.) or active engineering systems (safety valves, etc.).
 The instrumentation elements of the SIS may be specified with SILs.
-Where applied, these are usually specified to SIL 1 or SIL 2 (i.e. 1 dangerous failure every 100,000 to 1 million hours for SIL 1 and 1 dangerous failure every 1 million to 10 million hours for SIL 2).
+Where applied, these are usually specified to SIL 1 or SIL 2 (i.e., 1 dangerous failure every 100 000 to 1 million hours for SIL 1 and 1 dangerous failure every 1 million to 10 million hours for SIL 2).